 Who We Are

-Providing a high level of service requires developing competence from pursuing rigorous educational opportunities.
-The El Paso Critical Care Transport team holds additional trainings which are taught by doctors, nurses and technicians of specialized fields presenting advanced skills.
-The trainings result in Critical Care teams treating and transporting the acutely ill or injured on interfacility transports for area hospitals.
+Providing a high level of service requires developing competence from pursing rigorous educational opportunities.
+The El Paso Critical Care transport teams hold additional trainings which are taught by Physicians, Nurses and specialty providers.
+The trainings result in critical care teams treating and transporting the acutely ill or injured on interfacility transports for area hospitals.

 El Paso Emergency Squad is a member of the McLean County Area EMS System.
-The majority of our 911 calls result in patients being transported to Carle BroMenn Normal IL. or OSF St. Joseph Hospitals Bloomington IL.le
+We transport 911 patients to Carle Bromenn, OSF St Joes, Carle Eureka and OSF St Francis.

 Our Mission